-- (1) A judgment given by a foreign court shall be recognized and enforced in accordance with this Part of the Principles. - (2) In order to be recognized, a judgment must have in the State of origin the effect whose recognition is sought in the requested State. - (3) The effect of the judgment is determined by the law of the State of origin.
-Subject to Article 4:601, the court in the State of recognition shall interpret the judgment in respect of its subjective, territorial and substantial scope and take into account any change of circumstances. - (4) In order to be enforceable, a judgment must be enforceable in the State of origin. - (5) Recognition or enforcement may be postponed or refused if an ordinary appeal against the judgment has been lodged in the State of origin or if the time limit for seeking ordinary review has not expired.
-A refusal does not prevent a subsequent application for recognition or enforcement of the judgment. - (6) If the foreign judgment contains elements which are severable, one or more of them may be separately recognized or enforced.
+- (1) A judgment given by a foreign court shall be recognized and enforced in accordance with this Part of the Principles. - (2) In order to be recognized, a judgment must have in the State of origin the effect whose recognition is sought in the requested State. - (3) In order to be enforceable, a judgment must be enforceable in the State of origin.

+- (4) Recognition or enforcement may be postponed or refused if an ordinary appeal against the judgment has been lodged in the State of origin or if the time limit for seeking ordinary review has not expired.
+A refusal does not prevent a subsequent application for recognition or enforcement of the judgment. - (5) If the foreign judgment contains elements which are severable, one or more of them may be separately recognized or enforced.